somhi/jtframe/doc/debug_list.md

 **Other**
 - [ ] Files in Patreon, including jtbeta.zip as a separate file
 - [ ] Files in github/jtbeta, including jtbeta.zip as a separate file
-- [ ] Github actions updated so jtbuild builds the new core
 - [ ] Are the MRA files included in the Pocket zip?
 - [ ] Did you use cpbeta-mra.sh to copy the beta MRA files?
 **If you didn’t use cpbeta-mra.sh, then**